Russ-Holloway/CoPA/README.md

 ## Disclaimer

-Policing Assistant is an advisory tool.
+CoPPA (College of Policing Assistant) is an advisory tool.
 Advice is based on curated, up-to-date data, but ultimate responsibility for decisions remains with the user.
 **Do not use this tool as a sole source for critical or time-sensitive decisions.**
 _Example scenarios where caution is required:_
 - Making legal decisions without human review